-Fuel gauge will register approximate fuel level in tank when ignition switch is in run position.
+Fuel gauge will register approximate fuel level in tank, when ignition switch is in run position.

 NOTE: Fuel mileage varies with driving style and road conditions.
 Always average more than one tankful to obtain a more accurate figure.
-The diesel Generator uses fuel from main tank and will affect fuel mileage figures.
-Diesel Generators will not operate below 1/4 tank to insure there is enough fuel to run main engine.
+The diesel Generator and the Aqua-Hot system (optional) both use fuel from main tank, and will affect fuel mileage figures.
+Diesel Generators and Aqua-Hot will not operate below 1/4 tank to insure there is enough fuel to run main engine.